MohiniChel/todo-app/README.md

 2. Can list all the added task.

-3. Can strik throgh the compleated task.
+3. Can strike through the compleated task.

 #### Used Technologies : Reactjs, React Hook.